-When they’re not entertaining the masses with their unique talents, some celebrities like to unwind with some good old-fashioned hunting.
+When they’re not entertaining the masses with their unique talents, there are a few celebrity hunters out there.
 Though some of the following individuals may not surprise you with this hobby, others simply don’t fit the description.

 Jewel learned how to hunt at a young age from her father Atz, who was featured on the Discovery Channel reality show “Alaska: The Last Frontier.”
 Their home did not have indoor plumbing when Jewel was a child and gardening, hunting and fishing were all essential tasks for surviving off grid through Alaska’s harsh winters.
 Although Jewel identifies as a feminist today, it’s conceivable that she still gets in the occasional hunt, being her husband is a former rodeo cowboy and they live in Texas.